-For TT testing overall, 52.5% reported their industry as social care and 47.5% reported their industry as health.
+For TT testing overall at the beginning of 2021, 52.5% reported their industry as social care and 47.5% reported their industry as health.
 However, the weekly number of TT tests is variable and will be dependent on a range of factors including changes in demand for the service.